blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 ### Repair (requires at least 15 DEX)
 Your nimble fingers and purpose-built tools make quick work of seemingly devastating damage.
-You may consume one hit die to cast the Mending spell from the spell compendium volume I, except that you achieve this spell by conventional, and not arcane means.
+You may consume one stamina_die to cast the Mending spell from the spell compendium volume I, except that you achieve this spell by conventional, and not arcane means.